Learn More About InDesign Classes in Atlanta

 What Will I Learn in an InDesign Class?

-Each InDesign course will cover varying topics that are dictated by the class’ difficulty level and the intended use of InDesign.
-Most of these courses will cover the same basics though, so you can expect to learn the below skills in any online or in-person course.
-This list is not exhaustive, so be prepared to learn even more when you enroll!
+Each InDesign course will cover varying topics that are dictated by the class’s difficulty level and the intended use of InDesign.
+Most of these courses will cover the same basics, though, so you can expect to learn the following skills in any online or in-person course.
+This list is not exhaustive, so be prepared to learn even more upon enrollment.

 Layout & Design Skills